Open Now

 Diagnosing the Problem

-To properly diagnose the source of the drain noise, it’s important to check potential problem areas one by one methodically.
-If possible, begin by climbing up to the roof to inspect the vent stack.
+To properly diagnose the source of the drain noise, it’s important to check potential problem areas methodically, one by one.
+If possible, climbup to the roof to inspect the vent stack.

 Ensure it is clear of any debris, cracks, damage or other obstructions that could interfere with airflow.
 You should also check inside the plumbing wall for proper vent pipe connections.
 Next, use an auger or small hand-crank snake inserted into the toilet drain outlet to feel for any partial clogs or blockages in the drain pipe.
 Go slowly and check for any debris that is dislodged further downstream.